owi92/opencast/docs/guides/admin/docs/workflowoperationhandlers/microsoft-azure-start-transcription-woh.md

 ## Examples

-The example below will start transcription on first trimmed media file found in the media package only if `captions/source` element doesn't exist yet.
-The encoding profile to extract audio stream is `custom-transcription-azure.audio`.
+The example below will start the transcription on the first trimmed media file found in the media package, but only if `captions/source` element doesn't exist yet.
+The encoding profile to extract the audio stream is `custom-transcription-azure.audio`.

 ```xml
 <!-- This operation will start the transcription job -->